CDulst/PersonalPassionProject/README.md

 #### Test Subject (VR)
 you have a gun
-object will move towards you in a fast pace from any direction the overseer will send you a 3D sound signal from the direction an object is flying toward you you need to turn around and shoot it before it reaches you long can you survive. which stage do you reach.
+object will move towards you in a fast pace from any direction. the overseer will send you a 3D sound signal from the direction an object is flying toward you. you need to turn around and shoot it before it reaches you.
+How long can you survive?
+Which stage do you reach?

 #### Overseer (Web)
 You will see the direction the item is flying from.
-You need to give a signal to the vr subject the direction it's flying from You can be the cause of the experiment failing if your reaction time and communication abilties are not in order.
+You need to give a signal to the vr subject the direction it's flying from.
+You can be the cause of the experiment failing if your reaction time and communication abilties are not in order.

 ### minigame 2, Web vs VR, A test of speed